yast/yast.github.io/_posts/2021-11-24-digest-of-yast-development-sprints-135-136.md

 It's less than one month to the official start of winter in the Northern Hemisphere.
 We keep working hard and we hope to give you at least another update of the YaST status before that date.
-Meanwhile we can only remember you, no matter in which part of the world you are, to have a lot of fun!
+Meanwhile we can only remind you, no matter in which part of the world you are, to have a lot of fun!